ad

 One of the goals of an Education Assistant is to accurately assess an autistic child’s needs and provide the most appropriate referral in an ethical manner.
 This course establishes a framework to assess needs and helps the student explore the various organizations and agencies in the local community that specialize in assisting children with ASD.
 This is accomplished by guiding the student through a series of assignments to enhance evaluation skills and knowledge.

-Teaching Students with Mental Health Disorders
+Teaching Students with Mental Health Disorders [ON-EA170]

 Plus Icon Minus Icon